ShokoAnime/Shokofin/README.md

     - [X] Supports separating your on-disc library into a two Show and Movie libraries.

-      _Provided you apply the workaround to do it_.
+      _Provided you apply the workaround to do it_.¹

-  - [/] Automatically populates all missing episodes not in your collection, so you can see at a glance what you are missing out on.
+  - [X] Automatically populates all missing episodes not in your collection, so you can see at a glance what you are missing out on.

-    - [ ] Deleting a missing episode item marks the episode as hidden/ignored
-      in Shoko.

-  - [ ] Optionally react to events sent from Shoko.
+  - [X] Optionally react to events sent from Shoko.

-    Coming soon™-ish

 - [X] User data